-6 In our 2023 update, we relied on only one year of data for all geographies given concerns with 2020 1-year ACS data.
+&lt;sup>6 In our 2023 update, we relied on only one year of data for all geographies given concerns with 2020 1-year ACS data.

 This analysis is represented in the dashboard as a stacked bar chart.
 Each stacked bar shows the share of households in each income group that are cost burdened and severely cost burdened.
-For example, 86 percent of extremely low-income older adult renter households in Stanislaus County are cost burdened.
-Seventy-three percent of extremely low-income older adult renter households experience severe cost burden.
+For example, 74 percent of low-income older adult renter households in Stanislaus County are cost burdened.
+Fifty percent of low-income older adult renter households experience severe cost burden.